How to deal with the death of a pet

 Cost of living - heating

-Of the 55% Brits in the YouGov survey reporting poorer health, 84% blame the rising cost of heating2.
-This follows the price cap rise of gas in April 2022, implementing an unprecedented rise in household energy bills - the average UK bill increasing by a whopping 54%.
-The resulting energy crisis has pushed the number of homes living in fuel poverty to 6.5 million4.
+Poorer health is partly linked to the rising cost of heating.
+The price cap rise of gas in April 2022 increased the maximum amount suppliers could charge you for each unit of energy you use.
+This caused an unprecedented rise in UK household energy bills - the average UK bill increasing by a whopping 54%.
+This pushed the number of homes living in fuel poverty to 6.3 million3.

 The health risks

-As autumn and winter approach, people who ration their heating to afford their bills are at risk of cold-related health problems.
-Elderly people are particularly vulnerable because they lose body heat faster5, and with over 7.8 million of them worried about heating their homes6, concerns are rising.
+As autumn and winter approach, people who try ot use small amounts of heating to afford their bills are at risk of cold-related health problems.
+Elderly people are particularly vulnerable because they lose body heat faster5.

-A cold house can also exacerbate less serious yet uncomfortable complaints, such as skin conditions like ulcers2.
+A cold house can also exacerbate less serious yet uncomfortable complaints, such as skin conditions like ulcers.

 Heating tips

-- If you really need to reduce your heating bill, on milder days turn down your thermostat by one degree at a time, wait, and reassess if you need to again.
+If you really need to reduce your heating bill, on milder days turn down your thermostat by one degree at a time, wait, and see if you need to do it again.
 This is better than dropping the temperature dramatically.

 Cost of living - food